 Remember when you first started to learn how to ride a bike?
 It was a little scary and you failed a lot on your first few tries.
 Well, dad got your training wheels, and you went into it getting somewhat braver.
 After some time, dad removed the trainers and started to hold the back of your seat for extra balance and security.
 Next step, dad let go and you are on your way!
 Well, learning anything is really the same as riding a bike.
 We need courage, patience, determination, and a dose of guidance.

 The keys to active learning

-The key to successful achievement is active learning, being highly involved in the task at hand; whether it be to solve a problem, write an essay, perform an experiment, or give a presentation.
+The key to successful achievement is active learning, being highly involved in the task at hand; whether it be to solve a problem, write an essay with help from essay writing service reddit experts, perform an experiment, or give a presentation.
 The teachers at Oak Hill Academy, the best private school in Monmouth County, have been hard at work putting their students at the center of the learning process.
 They have been organizing instruction around concepts, not facts.
 There is no need to memorize useless material since information is at our fingertips.

 By encouraging “doing” in class and then applying critical thought and reflection, the pathway to deep understanding is established.
 The brain is a goal-seeking device and if a problem, skill, or idea is presented as a challenge, the mind is activated.
 Oak Hill teachers know that classroom time is better-spent giving students the opportunities to work on concepts repeatedly in a variety of ways with opportunities for immediate feedback.
 With student action, a growth mindset is established that minimizes failure as a temporary setback, leading the way for greater insight and reflection.